July 20 to 26, 2026-I'm taking time off.

 What is the cost of the trial/evaluation day?

 The first day is free to you.
-Only 1 new dog, is scheduled, per day.
-This is the best way for me to introduce your kiddo to existing pack members.
+Generally, only 1 new dog, is scheduled, per day.
+This is the best way to slowly introduce your kiddo to existing pack members.
+We want to set them up for success.

 Do I have to buy a daycare package?

 No. It’s okay to pay by the day.
+In fact, I recommend paying by the day for the first 2 to 4 visits....sometimes longer depending on how individual dog handles the high-energy.
 The advantage to a package is that you get 1 day free for every 9 you buy.
 Nail trims are also at a reduced price.
+Packages are non-refundable, non-transferable and expire in 6 months from date of purchase.
 Having a package can help keep traffic flowing as dogs are picked up & dropped off.

 What if my dog can’t come to daycare or boarding after the trial/evaluation?

-The goal of this evaluation is simply to find out your dog’s reactions and social interaction within this highly-active environment.
+The goal of this free evaluation is simply to find out your dog’s reactions and social interaction within this highly-active environment.
 If your dog isn’t suited; it doesn’t mean they’re a bad dog.
+We have to consider all pack members especially because our pack members change daily.

 What if I have multiple dogs for the trial/evaluation day?